Every New Movie You Can Stream Early While Theaters Are Closed

 The Call of the Wild

-20th Century Studios' adaptation of the Jack London novel -- which stars Harrison Ford opposite a CGI dog in a 1890s-set adventure in the Canadian Yukon -- was released in theaters in February, but "with cinemas currently impacted by closures due to the global health crisis," will now be available for in-home viewing.
+20th Century Studios' adaptation of the Jack London novel -- which stars Harrison Ford opposite a CGI dog in a 1890s-set adventure in the Canadian Yukon -- was released in theaters in February, but "with cinemas currently impacted by closures," quickly made its way to VOD.

 How to watch: The Call of Wild is now available to buy digitally and on Movies Anywhere for $14.99 in the U.S.